Web3-Builders-Alliance/Flarnrules-CW-Q1-2023/Cluster-1/code-journals/code-journal-1.md

 WBA Q1 2023
 =

-This code journal will be looking at the structure of the CW20 base contract.
-The CW20 base contract has the following rust files, called crates in rust.
+This code journal will be looking at the high level structure of the CW20 base contract.
+The CW20 base contract has the following rust files (.rs):

 - allowances.rs
 - contract.rs